 Part year cruiser or just taking a break?
 Storing your boat for a bit, in the water or on the hard?

-Things to know before you lock up and leave!
+Things to know and do before you lock up and leave, so she'll be in great shape when you return!

 Why simply tying off your roller furling jib or genoa isn’t sufficient for a tropical storm or hurricane — pictures of the results.
 [More] Hurricane Prep: Why Remove Jibs and Genoas